 – Favor simplicity over complexity.

-Change “Utilizing innovative methodologies to deliver exceptional value…” to “I use a simple, repeatable process that helps my clients get faster, more predictable results.”
-Human language builds trust and starts conversations.
+Try: “I use a simple, repeatable process that helps my clients get faster, more predictable results.”
+Human language builds trust, which leads to conversations and then clients.

 7. Add calls to action that invite the right people in